Vegan pot pie, one of my favorite comfort recipes. It is super warm, cozy, and flavorful, as well as perfect to enjoy during the wintertime.

 - Fresh parsley: same as above.

-Looking for more main dish recipes?
+Looking for more vegan main dishes?

 Did you make this vegan pot pie recipe?Print